freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/22-rosetta-code/rosetta-code-challenges/zhang-suen-thinning-algorithm.md

 ## Algorithm

 Supponiamo che i pixel neri siano 1 e i pixel bianchi 0, e che l'immagine in ingresso sia una matrice rettangolare N x M di 1 e 0.
-L'algoritmo opera su tutti i pixel P1 neri che possono avere otto vicini.
-I vicini sono, in ordine, disposti come:
+The algorithm operates on all black pixels P1 that can have eight neighbors.
+The neighbors are, in order, arranged as:

 $$\begin{array}{|c|c|c|} \\hline P9 & P2              & P3\\\\ \\hline P8 & \boldsymbol{P1} & P4\\\\ \\hline P7 & P6              & P5\\\\ \\hline \end{array}$$

-Ovviamente i pixel ai margini dell'immagine non possono avere gli otto vicini.
+Obviously the boundary pixels of the image cannot have the full eight neighbors.

 - Define $A(P1)$ = the number of transitions from white to black, ($0 \to 1$) in the sequence P2, P3, P4, P5, P6, P7, P8, P9, P2.
 (Note the extra P2 at the end - it is circular).
-- Sia $B(P1)$ = il numero di pixel neri vicini a P1. ($= \\sum(P2 \ldots P9)$)
+- Define $B(P1)$ = the number of black pixel neighbors of P1. ($= \\sum(P2 \ldots P9)$)

 **Step 1:**

 Tutti i pixel sono testati e i pixel che soddisfano tutte le condizioni seguenti (contemporaneamente) sono solo annotati in questa fase.

-1. The pixel is black and has eight neighbours
+1. The pixel is black and has eight neighbors
 2. $2 \le B(P1) \le 6$
 3. $A(P1) = 1$
 4. At least one of $P2$, $P4$ and $P6$ is white